InstrumentBox/Network/README.md

 [![License: MIT](http://img.shields.io/badge/License-MIT-lightgray.svg?style=flat)](https://github.com/InstrumentBox/Network/blob/main/LICENSE)

-*Network* is a Swift package that provides you with set of network libraries built on top of new concurrency model available in Swift 5.6.
+*Network* is a Swift package that provides you with set of network libraries built on top of new concurrency model introduced in Swift 5.5.

 ## Web